forwardemail/free-email-forwarding/README.md

 There's also solutions that use "serverless" technologies, such as through Amazon SES and Amazon Lambda, but again they are extremely confusing, time intensive, and no typical user I know would go to those lengths for setup (and instead would probably end up using a simpler alternative as I almost did; in exchange for lack of privacy).

-Furthermore, solutions like Amazon SES do not allow you to modify the `envelope` of the SMTP request, therefore you will need to do an ugly `Reply-To` field and rewrite the `To` as well to something like `to@noreply.com` (which is really not clean).
+Furthermore, solutions like Amazon SES do not allow you to modify the `envelope` of the SMTP request, therefore you will need to do an ugly `Reply-To` field and rewrite the `From` as well to something like `from@noreply.com` (which is really not clean).

 Then there's Gmail, which costs money now for custom domains (it used to be free).
 They also don't allow you to easily set up email forwarding for custom domains anymore.